 - If the event type is enabled by default or how to enable it.

 - What O&M services can be used on the Network Product in the configuration according to the pre-requisites for testing in clause 4.1 and how to use them.

+- Whether and how sensitive data is stored on the Network Product (e.g., directory services databases)

-- The tester has the needed administrative privileges to sufficiently perform the tests
+- The tester has the needed administrative privileges to perform the tests

 - If needed for testing specific O&M services, a tester machine is available.